 Combine a visit to Madrid, Salamanca, León and Santiago de Compostela with Lisboa, Coimbra and Porto and you know you’re in for a treat.
 The lands in between – Extremadura, Castilla y León and Galicia on the Spanish side and the Alentejo, Estremadura, Centro de Portugal and the north on the Portuguese – are immensely rich in both historical sites and natural beauty.

 Those looking for a theme can explore Roman Lusitania which predated the border and left fine remains in Mérida and Évora or follow the pilgrim route to Santiago, ‘El Camino Portugues’, which follows the Atlantic coastline without stopping to think about national boundaries.

-A cross-border tour also allows you to visit the more remote areas of inland Spain and Portugal without foregoing some time at the coast!
+Spain-Portugal tours also allow you to visit the more remote areas of inland Spain and Portugal without foregoing some time at the coast!

 Places to visit in the Spanish-Portuguese borders

 Main highlights & cities in the Spanish-Portuguese borders

 - Madrid & Lisboa –combine the two capitals

 - Fortress towns Elvás, Ciudad Rodrigo, Almeida and many more…

 - Salamanca and Coimbra – historic seats of learning

 - Camino Portugues to Santiago de Compostela